Seeded Graph Matching Via Joint Optimization of Fidelity and Commensurability: Demonstrations and Examples

 We begin with an illustrative simulated data experiment which simultaneously serves to highlight both the strengths and weaknesses of our algorithm relative to the cutting edge SGM algorithm.
 Let $G_1\sim ER(n,p)$, a graph on $n$ vertices where each pair of vertices independently form an edge with probability $p$.
 We create a new graph, $G_2$, by ``flipping bits" in $G_1$ according to the perturbation parameter $\rho$ as follows: if $u\sim_{G_1}\!v$ then $u\sim_{G_2}\!v$ with probability $(1-\rho)$ and $u\nsim_{G_2}\!v$ with probability $\rho$; if $u\nsim_{G_1}\!v$ then $u\nsim_{G_2}\!v$ with probability $(1-\rho)$ and $u\sim_{G_2}\!v$ with probability $\rho$.
 Note that if $\rho=0$ the graphs are identical, and if $\rho=0.5$ the graphs are independent.

-We consider $n=300$, $p=1/2$ and show the performance of SGM, as well as the performance of our JOFC algorithm for varying seeding levels $m$ and $\rho$.
+We consider $n=300$, $p=1/2$ and show the performance of SGM, as well as the performance of our JOFC algorithm, for varying $m$ and $\rho$.
 We increase $m$ from $0$ to $275$ by increments of 25 and $\rho$ from $0$ to $0.5$ by increments of $0.1$.
-Our JOFC algorithm is run with two different underlying dissimilarity measures for the embedding, the weighted DICE dissimilarity of \cite{dice} and the shortest path dissimilarity of \cite{dis2}.
-Note the dramatic performance increase from (b) to (c) in Figure \ref{fig:fig1}.
-We do not investigate a data-driven heuristic for choosing the dissimilarity in the present paper, though the results of Figure \ref{fig:fig1} point to the importance of this in our algorithm.
+Our JOFC algorithm is run with the shortest path dissimilarity of \cite{dis2}.
+Note that, using a different dissimilarity measure for the embedding, such as the weighted DICE dissimilarity of \cite{dice}, can lead to degredation of performance.
+While important, we do not investigate a data-driven heuristic for choosing the dissimilarity in the present paper.
 We plan to study this further in future work.

-In the JOFC implementation, for both dissimilarities considered and for all bit-flip parameters $\rho$, we see an increase in performance when the number of seeds $m$ is increased.
+In the JOFC implementation, for all bit-flip parameters $\rho$, we see a general pattern of increase in performance when the number of seeds $m$ is increased.
 As expected in this highly structured simulated data example, SGM performs better than JOFC.
 Indeed, SGM achieves its optimal performance in the present Erd\"os-R\'enyi setting, as shown in \cite{sgm2}.
 In the cases where the data is highly structured and clean, we do not recommend our JOFC procedure.
 It is more appropriate for weighted, directed, loopy, lossy graphs; i.e.\@ it is more appropriate for real data.
 In the real data examples that follow, we see our algorithm outperform the SGM algorithm.